computational-psychology/stimupy/docs/contributing/sets.md

 that can generate many parameterizated stimulus images, and several complete sets of stimuli that all come from the same {py:mod}`source <stimupy.papers>`.
-Development, organization and maintanance of these sets can be arduous, and we are committed to providing a high-quality and well-tested suite of functions.
+Development, organization and maintenance of these sets can be arduous, and we are committed to providing a high-quality and well-tested suite of functions.
 Thus, `stimupy` is a curated and maintained _library_ of stimuli (stimulus-functions, to be precise),